zorbash/zorbash.github.com/content/post/livebook-animations.md

 Buttons are a new addition to Kino and Livebook released in version 0.4.0.
 You can find their docs [here][button-docs].

-Having made sure that we can correctly render a grid, let's animate it.
+Having made sure that we can correctly render a grid, we can finally animate it.

 ```elixir
 Kino.animate(100, Life.Grid.new(randomize.(25)), fn grid ->